epomeranz/about_you/README.md

 ## IMPORTANT NOTES

 * The project was tested only in android phones
-* Only a few Unit test tests were wrote as a demo
+* Only a few Unit test tests were written for this demo
-* It includes two json files with name
+* The demo includes two json files with the following name and locations
   * assets/json/contacts.json (provided by About you)
   * assets/json/contacts_large.json (a much larger file to test pagination and performance)